ply2022/NanoSeqWorkshop/_episodes/05-assembly.md

 ## Further polishing Pilon assembly using Pilon
-Simpliy repeat the previous steps.
-Mapping Illumina reads to 1st Pilon-polished assembly to obtained 2nd Pilon-polished assembly.
+We polished the Pilon assembly two times.
+We mapped Illumina reads to 1st Pilon-polished assembly to obtained 2nd Pilon-polished assembly.
 Pilon program takes about 30 minutes.
-We might not be able to finish.
-We have prepared the pre-computed Pilon-corrected assembly.
+We have prepared the 2nd Pilon-polished assembly for the next step.

 # Scaffolding: mapping the polished assembly to the reference genome
 RagTag is a collection of software tools for scaffolding and improving genome assemblies.
 RagTag performs: